wddimple6/afkak/README.md

 * Producing messages, with automatic batching and optional compression.
 * Consuming messages, with automatic commit.

-Coordinated consumer support is targeted for the Afkak 3.0.0 release.
+Coordinated consumer support is targeted for the Afkak 3.1.0 release 2019Q1.

 Learn more in the **[documentation](https://afkak.readthedocs.io/en/latest/)**, download [from PyPI](https://pypi.org/projects/afkak), or review the [contribution guidelines](./CONTRIBUTING.md).
 Please report any issues [on GitHub](https://github.com/ciena/afkak/issues).